UPennCBE544/2023.github.io/ASE/Getting_Started/README.md

 <a name='optimization'></a>

 #### Optimization ####
-Finally, you will be performing a geometry optimization on Ti<sub>2</sub>C. To proceed with this exercise, first take a look at the starting structure `init.traj` in the `relax` folder by using the GUI.
+You will then be performing a geometry optimization on Ti<sub>2</sub>C. To proceed with this exercise, first take a look at the starting structure `init.traj` in the `relax` folder by using the GUI.
 You should see a 2x2x1 surface of Ti<sub>2</sub>C. You will be using this script for running the surface optimization calculations.
 Before submitting the job, please modify the following line (in addition to the script to run) in the `qe.sub` file:

 ```bash
 #SBATCH --mail-user=miloue98@gmail.com